th-rpy/widgets-exp/README.md

-# widgets-exp
-- Reviewed the latest changes in CDK functions and made improvements.
-Added CDK parameters to the function that defines the package number for a CDK bundle.
-Updated the code to be more generic, enabling easier adaptation in other projects.
-- Tested the new changes thoroughly and implemented them in the test functions.
-Pushed the updated code to the repository.
-- Started merging the develop branch into the dev CDK branch.
-Ensured file-by-file verification to ensure that the dev CDK code matches the one in the develop branch.
+- Completed the necessary adjustments to the CDK code, incorporating CDK parameters.
+Additionally, implemented a logger within the get CDK params function.
+- Modified the function signature of get CDK params to accept only the equipment ID.
+These changes have been implemented in the kmsweb CDK code.
+- Integrated the development alerts code into the development CDK.
-- For the kmsweb CDK, added CDK parameters to the function and made necessary adaptations to the existing code.
-Merged the kmsweb branch into the kmsweb CDK branch and pushed the changes.
+- Successfully pushed the code to the kmsweb CDK.
+The AD (pull request) was merged into the kmsweb test bench, and everything is functioning correctly in the test environment.
-- Completed the Canfor project by writing a comprehensive script that retrieves start date, end date, and Mc values from a text file.
-Created multiple tests to validate all the functions used, and all tests passed successfully.
-- Organized the code and pushed it to the Kmsweb_wellisons repository.
-- Discussed the next steps with +AL: planning to write and configure Mc signals in the local database.
+- Started the code review process for the kms_mec module in the Canfor project.
+Made necessary adjustments to the setup signals function to align with the Canfor project requirements.
+Tested these modifications in the local database and addressed several issues and bugs that were identified.
+- Developed a new function to read all files and extract the Mc values from each file.
+Prepared a function to store these values in a table.